-It is estimated that about 1 in 250 people have a mutation in the HFE gene, which is responsible for hemochromatosis (iron overload).
-However, not everyone with this mutation will develop the disease.
-The incidence of hemochromatosis is higher in some populations, such as those of Northern European descent.
+A 2005 study shows that 1 in 250 people have a mutation in the HFE gene, which is responsible for hemochromatosis (iron overload).
+However, not everyone with this mutation will develop the disease. another research suggests that the incidence of hemochromatosis is higher in some populations, such as those of Northern European descent.

 What is hemochromatosis?

-Hemochromatosis, or iron overload is a condition in which the body absorbs too much iron from the diet.
-This excess iron can build up in the body over time, causing damage to the organs.
-Hemochromatosis is an inherited condition, but it can also be caused by other factors, such as frequent blood transfusions.
+Hemochromatosis, or iron overload, is a condition where the body absorbs excessive dietary iron, leading to organ damage over time.
+In a research by Pietrangelo, it’s primarily an inherited disorder but can also result from factors like frequent blood transfusions.
 The signs and symptoms of hemochromatosis can vary depending on the severity of the condition and how long it has been present.

 The HFE gene mutation causes a problem with the body’s regulation of iron absorption.
 The HFE gene helps regulate the amount of iron that is absorbed from the diet.
 When this gene is mutated, it can cause the body to absorb too much iron.
 This excess iron is then stored in the organs, which can lead to hemochromatosis.